 The Chilean Garden frames our main trail, offering dynamic views of the coastline, mountains and western Ventura County.

 Development of our South African Garden began in early 2015, with the planting of five giant aloe trees.
-A new trail through fynbos plantings began in 2016, along with other South African plantings surrounding Summit Plateau.
+Plants for the Fynbos Garden began in 2016, along with other South African plantings surrounding Summit Plateau.

 The Ramble is intended to be less of a formal garden and more of an experimental area.
 Here we plan to explore ways to restore California native plant habitats.
 The Ramble is the largest section in our master plan and will encompass about a third of the garden when complete.
 Coastal Sage scrub and chaparral restoration is underway and a small meadow with spring wildflowers is popular in years with ample rain.